UPDATED SEPTEMBER 27, 2021

 - Cheryl Mowdy, Assistant Vice President for Administration, UA

 - Brian Burnett, Senior Vice President for Finance and Administration, UAB

-- Todd Barre, Vice President of Finance, UAH
+- Todd Barré, Vice President for Finance and Administration, UAH

 - Richard Friend, M.D., Dean of the College of Community Health Sciences, UA

-- John Higginbotham, Ph.D., Senior Associate Vice President for Research & Economic Development, UA
+- John Higginbotham, Ph.D., Senior Associate Vice President for Research and Economic Development, UA

 - Edward Crump, Senior Director of Environmental Services, UAB